Crochet these fabulous star mittensPublished on 15 October 2019 2 min read

 For the main part of the mittens I worked with a 3.5mm hook and for the stars I worked with a 2mm hook.

-These cozy mittens are worked in extended single crochet (ESC), which is extended double crochet in British terms, an creates a slightly longer stitch than a SC but a slightly more solid stitch than a DC.
-If you've never tried your hand at the ESC, I'll show you in the steps to follow.
+These cosy mittens are worked in extended double crochet (EDC), an extended single crochet in US terminology, which creates a slightly longer stitch than a DC but a slightly more solid stitch than a TR.
+If you've never tried your hand at the EDC, I'll show you in the steps to follow.

 Before starting, you'll need a few essential tools and supplies.

 - KnitPro Waves Crochet Hook

 Insert your hook in to the stitch and pull up a loop.

 Pull through both loops on the hook.

 Now that you've mastered the extended double crochet aka EDC, now on to the mittens!

 How to make your first mitten

 Round 1: Make a Magic Ring and work 6 DC in to the ring.